 In addition to these benefits of using the Better Business Bureau’s ratings, it also offers an explanation of what kind of complaints are accepted by the bureau in order to help resolve them.

-You should contact the BBB if you have a complaint about a company’s product or service and it can’t be resolved with the business.
+You should contact the BBB if you have a complaint about a company’s product or service and it can’t be resolved with the business directly.

 If you want to file a complaint with the BBB, it is important to know what kind of complaints they work on.
 The Better Business Bureau deals primarily in customer service and dispute resolutions between customers and businesses.
-They handle complaints that come in as “no response/ no action” for something that doesn’t seem to be working properly or there
+They primarily handle complaints that come in as “no response/ no action.”

 If a business does not respond to the BBB for an issue, the BBB will investigate that company and contact them again.
 If there is no response after three attempts in 18 months or another company takes over the entity of that non-responding business, the BBB will change the company’s rating to “F.”

 The Better Business Bureau offers an online form where consumers can report what they believe is a scam.
-The BBB will look into the complaint and, if necessary, contact law enforcement agencies for more information about your claim.
+The BBB will look into the complaint and, if necessary, contact law enforcement agencies or other appropriate authorities for more information about the business in your claim.

 If you are contacted by someone representing themselves as from the Better Business Bureau that has not been in touch with you before, be careful.
-If you have a question about the Better Business Bureau, contact them at bbb.org or by phone at (312) 332-2100
+If you have a question about the Better Business Bureau, you can contact them at bbb.org through their live chat, or by phone at (312) 332-2100

-We buy online courses and then review them so consumers can make informed choices if they’re interested in taking an online class.
-Because of the growth of online fraudsters, it’s important to research courses such as Modern Millionaires with the Better Business Bureau if you’re wondering whether they’re legitimate.
-Check out I Buy I Review’s complete review of Modern Millionaires here.
+I buy online courses and then review them so consumers can make informed choices if they’re interested in taking an online class.
+Because of the growth of online fraudsters, it’s important to research any courses or work from home opportunities you come across with the Better Business Bureau.